NMN - Nicotinamide Mononucleotide safety and risk management

 NMN Methylation Pool w TMG.png

 TMG is our risk management strategy when it comes to high dose NAM supplementation (including NR and NMN).
 This molecule is formed of an amino acid (glycine) that has three methyl groups attached to it.
 It is these three methyl groups that provide the extra inputs we need to support our ramped up methylation cycle when supplementing with NAM.
 It is possible that different forms of methyl groups, not provided by TMG, could also be required.
-This will be the subject of future research and updates to featured on the Longevity Blog.
+This will be the subject of future research and updates to featured on the A Longer Life.

-nmn and nr Supplementation gets the green light
+NMN and NR supplementation gets the green light

 Based on the deep dive of research I have been completing on the topics of NAD+ boosters and epigenetics + biological age, I believe NMN supplementation to be risk-appropriate and a potentially effective tool in my longevity supplement stack.